-Watch the effect in action!
-(45 seconds)
+Watch this effect in action

-This video depicts clearance of a radioactive tracer from upper airway model using a Gamma camera imaging superimposed on a CT scan.
+This video depicts the clearance of a radioactive tracer from an upper airway model using Gamma camera imaging superimposed on a CT scan.

 NHF creates breath and flow-dependent pressure, making inspiration